KordingLab/KordingLab.github.io/_people/luca_lonini.md

 <br>

+Jul 2017: Excited for having being selected to attend the Kellogg ["Business for Science and Engineers"](http://www.kellogg.northwestern.edu/executive-education/individual-programs/executive-programs/bussci.aspx) course at Northwestern.

+Jun 2017: Extended Abstract "**Automatic Detection of Spasticity from Flexible Wearable Sensors**" accepted at UbiComp '17 [Link](http://ubicomp.org/ubicomp2017/index.html)

+Jun 2017: Our new paper "**Activity Recognition in Individuals Walking with Assistive Devices: The Benefits of Device-Specific Models**" has been accepted in JMIR Rehabilitation and Assistive Technologies.

-Mar 2017: Co-organizing the **[Northwestern Data Science Career Evening Workshop](http://www.data-science-career-evening.org/)**, partly supported by a Professional Development awarded by the [The Graduate School](http://www.tgs.northwestern.edu/funding/fellowships-and-grants/internal-grants/professional-development-grant.html) at Northwestern
+Apr 2017: I Co-organized the **[Northwestern Data Science Career Evening Workshop](http://www.data-science-career-evening.org/)**, which was attended by more than 100 people and 7 companies and training program and partly supported by a Professional Development awarded by [The Graduate School](http://www.tgs.northwestern.edu/funding/fellowships-and-grants/internal-grants/professional-development-grant.html) at Northwestern

 Nov 2016: Invited talk at the [IHMC](https://www.ihmc.us/research/) in Penscola, FL on **"Quantifying Rehabilitation Outcomes using wearables and smartphones data"** [Video](https://www.youtube.com/watch?v=kQz4YQbaZVY)

 Sep 2016: Our paper **"Voodoo Machine Learning for Clinical Predictions"** is on BioRxiv [PDF](http://biorxiv.org/content/biorxiv/early/2016/06/19/059774.full.pdf), [altmetric score](https://biorxiv.altmetric.com/details/8885167)

-Jun 2016: Our paper **"Activity Recognition in Patients with Lower Limb Impairments: Do we need training data from each patient?"** has been accepted at [EMBC 2016](http://embc.embs.org/2016/)!
+Jun 2016: Our paper **"Activity Recognition in Patients with Lower Limb Impairments: Do we need training data from each patient?"** has been accepted at [EMBC 2016](http://ieeexplore.ieee.org/abstract/document/7591425/)!
 This year's topic is _"Empowering Individual Healthcare Decisions through Technology"_<br>

 Mar 2016: We convert clinical scores into Bayesian surprise for evaluating spinal cord injury walking skills with exoskeletons.
 See our [paper on JNER](http://download.springer.com/static/pdf/450/art%253A10.1186%252Fs12984-016-0142-9.pdf?originUrl=http%3A%2F%2Fjneuroengrehab.biomedcentral.com%2Farticle%2F10.1186%2Fs12984-016-0142-9&token2=exp=1462152638~acl=%2Fstatic%2Fpdf%2F450%2Fart%25253A10.1186%25252Fs12984-016-0142-9.pdf*~hmac=989f7a158dab80ecdb2ff30c0955308e8b66302e906fff4f27864772fcd5ee58)